 Shadrach's sister Aicha shared the following with us:

 At Bowdoin, Shad studied Art History, with a minor in economics.
 At the time he died, Shad was very active in the Student Coalition for Diversity as well as the Bisexual, Gay, Lesbian Alliance for Diversity.
 He was a leader in these organizations and organized various memorable civil actions and protests at Bowdoin.
-At the same time he always saw the nuances within a situation and was able to negotiate and discuss issues in a frank and down-to-earth way with the administrators at the college.
+At the same time, he always saw the nuances in a situation and was able to negotiate and discuss issues in a frank and down-to-earth way with the administrators at the college.

 by Sheila Nielsen's Sixth Grade (of which Shadrach was a member)

 We saw the mountain that was so grand;